How To Choose The Best Decking Material For Your Deck

 One thing to note when comparing composite and PVC decking is that the ends of composite decking will usually show a visible capping.
 This cap protects the board and gives it the distinctive wood look.

-You can see the capping below in this TimberTech Pro composite deck board profile:
+You can see the capping below in this TimberTech Composite deck board profile:

-Here’s a similar profile of a TimberTech AZEK PVC deck board:
+Here’s a similar profile of a TimberTech Advanced PVC deck board:

 What’s the Best Decking Material For My Outdoor Living Space?